ncatlin/rgat/readme.md

 # rgat
 An instruction trace visualisation tool intended to help reverse engineers make the link between target behaviour and code

+Feb 2021 note: A full re-write is in progress and should be ready for release in the next few months

 ## What is rgat?

 rgat uses dynamic binary instrumentation (courtesy of DynamoRIO) to produce graphs from running executables.